 Colorado Revised Statutes, Colorado General Assembly – The Colorado Revised Statutes contain the official laws adopted by the Colorado legislature.
 Follow the link to find a searchable database of all the laws in the state, including the system for determining spousal support payments.
 Seeing the law in black-and-white can give you a better understanding of exactly what standards family courts use.

 Maintenance & Alimony, Colorado Judicial Branch – Visit this site for several helpful links.
 Here you can find copies of forms used to modify or terminate maintenance payments.
 The site also includes a calculator that can be used to find the presumed payment amount for any income and length of marriage.

 El Paso County, CO Spousal Support Attorney

+Handling spousal support matters can be complex.
 With years of experience handling all kinds of family law issues, Law Offices of Clifton Black, PC is in an ideal position to vigorously pursue your best interests and guide you through a difficult time.
 We are headquartered in Colorado Springs and have assisted clients across El Paso County, Denver County, and Arapahoe County with a wide variety of divorce-related issues.

 Whether you are seeking to increase the payments you receive, limit the amount you have to pay, or hold an ex-spouse accountable for not paying what they owe, Law Offices of Clifton Black, PC can help.
 Call (719) 328-1616 today for a consultation, the first half hour is free.